Your Algorithm is Your Portfolio

 Why This Matters More Than You Think

 I’ve spent over a decade working in finance.
 I’ve had a front-row seat to what Wall Street culture does to people’s relationship with money.
 The comparison, the status anxiety, the constant feeling that you’re behind no matter how much you earn.
+None of those people had a “content diet” problem in the modern sense.
+They had each other, which is the same problem in slower motion.

 Your feed is training you right now, whether you designed it to or not.
 You might as well design it.